-- Land acquisition and business/residential relocation. - On-site/off-site infrastructure.
+- Land acquisition and business/residential relocation . - On-site/off-site infrastructure

-Sports/Entertainment Facility Program Essentials According to the HOK Study, the essential first step in a successful site selection process is to determine the program requirements of the sports/entertainment facility.
+Sports/Entertainment Complex Program Essentials According to the HOK Study, the essential first step in a successful site selection process is to determine the program requirements of the sports/entertainment complex.
 The program requirements identify the size capacities and functions the building must fulfill.
-These, in turn, determine the square footage requirements of the building and begin to define the inter-relationships of the building's main components.
+These in turn, determine the square footage requirements of the building and begin to define the inter-relationships of the buildings main components.
 Planners can then create building footprints to be tested on all potential sites.

-Entertainment Facility Components
+Facility Entertainment Complex Components

-Rexall Place, under Northlands' management, is currently the third-busiest concert venue in Canada and 12th in the world.
-A new sports/entertainment facility will build on this success.
+Rexall Place, under Northlands' management, is currently the third-busiest concert half in Canada and 12th in the world.
+A new sports/entertainment complex will build on this success.